Bible Definitions Shed Light On God’s Word!

 Moses:

-A mighty prophet in Judaism, Christianity, and Islam.
+Moses was a mighty prophet in Judaism, Christianity, and Islam.
 He is remembered for leading the Jewish enslaved people out of Egypt and receiving the Ten Commandments from God on Mount Sinai.
 The revelations on Mount Sinai became known as the Torah or Law.
 Moses is highly regarded in all three traditions but is particularly important in the Jewish tradition.

 Some Of The Greatest Bible Verses!